 Nearing my apartment, I dig through my purse for my keys.

-Shit, don’t tell me I lost them agai—
+Shit, don’t tell me I lost them again—

-Finding them, I put it into the lock, and when I didn’t hear the distinguishable click sound, my eyebrows furrow in confusion.
+Finding them, I put them into the lock, and when I didn’t hear the distinguishable click, my eyebrows furrow in confusion.

 I tried the knob.